 Why Sending Spam Test Emails is Important

 It’s one thing for your email marketing messages to go into your recipients’ spam folder.
-But if you’re also regularly getting marked as spam, it could land you on a global blacklist.
+But if you’re also regularly getting marked as spam, it could land your IP address or domain name on a global blacklist.

 Having clean emails is also good for your business.
 By having your emails scanned in advance by the major spam filters, you can improve your open rates, keep customers engaged, and achieve your marketing goals.